Avicii

-In 2015, Bergling released his second studio album, Stories, and in 2017 he released an EP, Avīci (01).
-His catalog also included the singles "I Could Be the One" with Nicky Romero, "You Make Me", "X You", "Hey Brother", "Addicted to You", "The Days", "The Nights", "Waiting for Love", "Without You" and "Lonely Together".
+In 2015, Bergling released his second studio album, Stories, and in 2017 he released an extended play, Avīci (01).
+His catalog also included the singles "I Could Be the One" with Nicky Romero, "You Make Me", "X You", "Hey Brother", "Addicted to You", "The Days", "The Nights", "Waiting for Love", "Without You", "Lonely Together" and "SOS".
 Bergling was nominated for a Grammy Award for his work on "Sunshine" with David Guetta in 2012 and "Levels" in 2013.
 Several music publications credit Bergling as among the DJs who ushered electronic music into Top 40 radio in the early 2010s.

 Bergling retired from touring in 2016, after several years of stress and poor mental health.
-On 20 April 2018, he committed suicide while on holiday in Muscat, Oman.
-In 2019, his third and final album, Tim, was released posthumously.
+In 2018, he died by suicide while on holiday in Muscat, Oman.
+His third and final album, Tim, was released posthumously in 2019.

 Life and career

 1989–2010: Early life and career

 Tim Bergling was born in Stockholm on 8 September 1989, the son of Klas Bergling, who ran an office supply business, and actress Anki Lidén.
 He had three siblings: David Bergling, Linda Sterner, and actor Anton Körberg.
 He started mixing in his bedroom at the age of eight.

 Inspired by his brother, who was also a DJ, he began making music at the age of 16, teaching himself to use a pirated copy of FL Studio.
 In May 2007, Bergling signed on with the Dejfitts Plays label.
 He was a member of the Laidback Luke Forums, where he refined his craft and, at times, demonstrated his distinct deep house style.
-By 2009 to 2010, Bergling was a prolific producer and was releasing music incredibly quickly.
+By 2009 or 2010, Bergling was a prolific producer and was releasing music incredibly quickly.
 His remixes during this period were "Sound of Now", "Muja", "Ryu" and "Even".
-Bergling explained that the name Avicii means "the lowest level of Buddhist hell" and he chose the moniker because his real name was already used upon creating his Myspace page.
-Then, in 2010, Bergling released the hit song "Seek Bromance", which reached the top 20 in several countries, including Belgium, France, the Netherlands, United Kingdom, and Sweden.
+Bergling adopted his moniker Avicii, which is a respelling of Avīci, which according to Bergling means "the lowest level of Buddhist hell."
+He chose the moniker because his real name was already used upon creating his Myspace page.
+In 2010, Bergling released the hit song "Seek Bromance", which reached the top 20 in several countries, including Belgium, France, the Netherlands, United Kingdom, and Sweden.
 He also remixed Nadia Ali's classic single "Rapture" for her album Queen of Clubs Trilogy: Onyx Edition.
 In October 2010, Bergling signed with the European A&R team with EMI Music Publishing.